Skip to content

 We use a variety of assessment types.
 You may be familiar with many of these already such as written assignments, online tests, presentations and examinations.

-However, you may encounter types of assessment you may not be familiar with, such as anatomy ‘spotter’ exams, clinical exams and our online portfolio.
+However, you may encounter types of assessment you may not be familiar with, such as anatomy ‘spotter’ examinations, clinical examinations and our online portfolio.

-Students rotate around 'stations', with each station comprising one or more anatomical (cadaveric) specimen with tagged, flagged or otherwise labelled anatomical structures.
+During anatomy spotter examinations, students rotate around 'stations', with each station comprising one or more anatomical specimens with tagged, flagged or otherwise labelled anatomical structures.

 Students are required to answer questions relating to the labelled structures.
-Each question will typically test either the identification, anatomical relationships or function/dysfunction (functional morphology and clinical applications) of a single labelled anatomical structure.
+Each question will typically assess your ability to identify the structure, or assess your knowledge about anatomical relationships or the function of a single labelled anatomical structure.

-Clinical exams are arranged in a circuit of 'stations', in which you will be required to perform a task.
-This is assessed usually by direct observation by an impartial examiner.
+Clinical examinations are arranged as a circuit of stations in which you will be required to complete one or more tasks.
+They are usually assessed by direct observation by a trained and impartial examiner.

 The stations are designed to assess your level of competence across a range of clinical competencies.

-In the earlier years of the course, these stations are shorter and include assessment of communication skills, physical examination and practical procedures.
+In the earlier years of the MB BS course, these stations are shorter and include assessment of communication skills, physical examination and problem-solving skills using simulated patients or healthy volunteers.

 Online portfolio